Faerie Glen Nature Reserve: Geology

 Andesitic basalt of the Hekpoort formation is found along the Moreleta Spruit.
 It was formed in the early Proterozoic, more than 2 billion years ago.
 Open or filled vesicles, caused by dissolved magma gasses that effervesced from the lava, are evident on the surface of these rocks.
 Repeated mud flows were deposited over the andesite to form mudstone, which was folded by subsequent earth shocks.
-An intrusive diabase formation is visible half way up the hillside, interbedded in shale and quartzite along the Struben and Daspoort formations' contact zone.
+An intrusive diabase formation is visible halfway up the hillside, interbedded in shale and quartzite along the Struben and Daspoort formations' contact zone.
 The prominent crest of the ridge consists of quartzite of the Daspoort formation.
 The formation is undisturbed since its formation, some 2.1 billion years ago, and traces left by water flowing over an ancient river bed are still to be seen.
 The quartzite layer is tilted to the north, towards a very large, ancient magma chamber to the north of the reserve.